(chibi process)

 Equivalent to system, but returns #t on success and #f on failure.

-(call-with-process-io command proc)
+(call-with-process-io command proc [child-proc])

 Runs the program command in a subprocess and calls proc on 4 arguments: the pid, stdin, stdout and stderr of the subprocess. command should be a list beginning with the program name followed by any args, which may be symbols or numbers for convenience as with system, or a string which is split on white-space.
+If provided, the optional child-proc is called in the child process, after ports have been duplicated but before the command is executed, to allow for actions such as port remapping.

 (process->bytevector command)